jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 monitor.
 In this case, the presence of a blinking cursor is your sole visual cue as to which context has focus.

-I suspect dual-monitor IBM PCs were *never* this cool.
+Were dual-monitor IBM PCs *ever* this cool?

 ### The COM Driver